Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 By Chelle152 from Coquille, OR

 This bumblebee appears to have slept all night on this passion flower in one of our gardens.
 I was able to get up very close to it to take this picture.
-When the sun came up, he started moving about the flower pollinating it.

 I captured this image of one of the fabulous, huge, black bumblebees that visit my French beans every day.
 You can tell how big it is by using the bean flower as a scale.